GLOBAL MARKETS-Shares choppy, U.S. yields fall as investors digest Fed minutes

 MAJOR INDEXES

-Oil prices gained about 2% as robust U.S. fuel consumption data and an expected drop in Russian supply later in the year offset concerns that slowing economic growth could undercut demand.
+Oil prices gained nearly 3% as robust U.S. fuel consumption data and an expected drop in Russian supply later in the year offset concerns that slowing economic growth could undercut demand.

 Gold reversed earlier gains and was lower on a firmer dollar, as investors looked for more economic cues that could influence rate hikes.
-Spot gold XAU= dropped 0.2% to $1,757.68 an ounce, while U.S. gold futures GCc1 gained 0.15% to $1,762.90 an ounce.
+Spot gold XAU= dropped 0.2% to $1,758.20 an ounce, while U.S. gold futures GCc1 fell 0.28% to $1,755.40 an ounce.

-(Reporting by Chibuike Oguh in New York; Editing by Susan Fenton and David Holmes)
+(Reporting by Chibuike Oguh in New York; Editing by David Holmes and Matthew Lewis)

 ((Chibuike.Oguh@thomsonreuters.com; +332-219-1834; Reuters Messaging: chibuike.oguh.thomsonreuters.com@reuters.net))